menu

 Living in Midland

 Midland is a very small town located in the state of North Carolina.
 With a population of 4,917 people and two associated neighborhoods, Midland is the 169th largest community in North Carolina.
-Midland has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Midland was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Midland economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Midland, where the median household income is $101,220.00.

 Midland real estate is some of the most expensive in North Carolina, although Midland house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Midland telecommute to their jobs.
-Overall, about 13.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Midland is a great place for families with children to consider.
 First of all, many other families with children live here, making Midland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Midland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Midland’s overall crime rate is lower than average for the country.